mongodb/docs-realm/examples/cpp/README.md

 level.
 It does this using App Sandbox.
 When developing in Xcode, you can [enable access to restricted resources](https://developer.apple.com/documentation/xcode/configuring-the-macos-app-sandbox/).
-Because this example project does not use Xcode, I'm not aware of a way to set the required entitlements for this project.
+Because this example project does not necessarily use Xcode, I'm not aware of a way to set the required entitlements for this project.
 This is probably something that would be useful to research when someone gets some downtime.